Exeter-Diabetes/CPRD-Codelists/readme.md

 ### Defining a cohort of mixed Type 1/Type 2/'other' diabetes
 Include participants with:
 * At least one diabetes QOF (Quality and Outcomes Framework) medcode (Diabetes/exeter_medcodelist_qof_diabetes).
 The QOF codelist was constructed from Read codes from version 38 and SNOMED codes from version 44 of the QOF, which include all codes from previous versions.
-QOF codes for non-Type 1/non-Type 2 diabetes mellitus were not excluded, so people with non-Type 1/non-Type 2 diabetes mellitus will not be excluded (note that gestational diabetes is not in QOF so people with gestational diabetes only may be excluded).
+This includes QOF codes for non-Type 1/non-Type 2 diabetes mellitus (note that gestational diabetes is not in QOF so people with gestational diabetes only may be excluded at this stage).

 &nbsp;